flyteorg/flyte/docs/introduction/flyte_fundamentals/package_register.md

 # Registering Workflows

-In this guide, you'll learn how to package and register your tasks and workflows to a Flyte cluster.
+In this guide, you'll learn how to package and register (that is, deploy) your tasks and workflows to a Flyte cluster.
 This will enable you to scale your workloads with larger memory and compute requirements, schedule your workflows to run on a pre-defined cadence, and leverage the Flyte backend plugins like Spark.